MicrosoftDocs/azure-docs/articles/container-apps/java-spring-cloud-config-server-usage.md

 - **spring.cloud.config.override-none**

-  - You can change the priority of all overrides in the client to be more like default values, letting applications supply their own values in environment variables or System properties, by setting the spring.cloud.config.override-none=true flag (the default is false) in the remote repository.
+  You can change the priority of all overrides in the client to be more like default values.
+The setting allows applications to supply their own values in environment variables or System properties.
+Values are set with the `spring.cloud.config.override-none=true` flag (the default is `false`) in the remote repository.

 - **spring.cloud.config.allow-override**

-  - If you enable config first bootstrap, you can allow client applications to override configuration from the config server by placing two properties within the applications configuration coming from the config server.
+  If you enable config first bootstrap, you allow client applications to override configuration from the config server by placing two properties within the application's configuration coming from the config server.

 - **spring.cloud.config.server.health.**

-  - You can configure the Health Indicator to check more applications along with custom profiles and custom labels
+  You can configure the Health Indicator to check more applications along with custom profiles and custom labels

 - **spring.cloud.config.server.accept-empty**

-  - You can set spring.cloud.config.server.accept-empty to false so that Server would return an HTTP 404 status, if the application isn't found.
-By default, this flag is set to true.
+  You can set `spring.cloud.config.server.accept-empty` to `false` so that the server returns an HTTP `404` status if the application isn't found.
+By default, this flag is set to `true`.

-- **Encryption and Decryption (symmetric)**
+### Encryption and decryption (symmetric)

 - **encrypt.key**

-    - It's convenient to use a symmetric key since it's a single property value to configure.
+  Using a symmetric key is often most convenient, as it's a single property value to configure.

 - **spring.cloud.config.server.encrypt.enabled**

-    - You can set this value to `false`, to disable server-side decryption.
+  You can set this value to `false`, to disable server-side decryption.

 ## Spring Cloud Config Server refresh